sp4wn-owner/Spawn/README.md

 sudo chmod a+rw /dev/video0
 ```

-### Transfer script to bot directory from your pc then run it
+### Transfer script from our Raspberry Pi directory to your bot directory then run it
 ```bash
 sudo node piclient.js
 ```